nilsnevertree/kalman-reconstruction-partially-observed-systems/docs/source/modules.rst

 -------------

 The pipeline module contains the main functions to run the reconstruction using xarray.
-The Kalman and Kalman Time Dependent modlues contain the Kalman algorithms on numpy base.
+The Kalman and Kalman Time Dependent modules contain the Kalman algorithms on numpy base.

 .. toctree::
    :maxdepth: 1